MicrosoftDocs/xamarin-docs/docs/android/user-interface/controls/tool-bar/adding-a-second-toolbar.md

 ## Overview

-The `Toolbar` can do more than replace the action bar &ndash; it can be used multiple times within an Activity, it can be be customized for placement anywhere on the screen, and it can be configured to span only a partial width of the screen.
+The `Toolbar` can do more than replace the action bar &ndash; it can be used multiple times within an Activity, it can be customized for placement anywhere on the screen, and it can be configured to span only a partial width of the screen.
 The examples below illustrate how to create a second `Toolbar` and place it at the bottom of the screen.